ashlyn-musgrave/100-Days-of-Code-Challenge-Python/README.md

-# 100 Days of Code Challenge (Python)
+# Coding Challenge (Python)
-100 Days of Code Challenge (Python)
+Code Challenge (Python)

-I'm embarking on my 100 days of code challenge on November 15, 2022
+I'm embarking on a code challenge on November 15, 2022

 **Intention:** The purpose of embarking on this challenge is to improve my Python programming skills in order to become a better cloud engineer.